Captain0731/-salhakars/QUICK_START.md

 ## 🎉 You're All Set!

-Your सलाहकार app is now integrated with:
+Your सलहाकार app is now integrated with:
 - ✅ Beautiful landing page
 - ✅ Login/signup functionality
 - ✅ Complete navigation system